microsoft/data-factory-testing-framework/README.md

 1. [Repository setup](docs/basic/repository_setup.md)
 2. [Installing and initializing the framework](docs/basic/installing_and_initializing_framework.md)

-> If you are a not that experienced with Python and prefer a step-by-step guide, use the more detailed [getting started](docs/basic/getting_started.md) guide.
+> If you are not that experienced with Python and prefer a step-by-step guide, use the more detailed [getting started](docs/basic/getting_started.md) guide.

 The framework allows you to write two types of tests: